Skip to Main Content

 Welcome!
 This guide will introduce you to library resources and services that will assist you as you complete the research paper assignment.

-Contact me at amather@luc.edu for research help, book requests, or library service questions.
+Contact a librarian at cud-ref@luc.edu for research help, book requests, or library service questions.
 I'm here to help you succeed in your research, and am happy to meet with you to discuss your work and recommend:

 New Books